 Should a client consistently fail to complete its backups, and there is no transient error situation (for example network misconfiguration) as the cause, then we reserve the right to exclude this client from the service.

-Current limits are documented in our FAQ item What limits are there on use of the HFS Spectrum Protect Service?.
+Current limits are documented in our FAQ item What limits are there on use of the HFS Storage Protect Service?.
 It should be noted that there is currently no maximum connection speed limit.

 What to exclude from backups